QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 ## Hierarchy window

 **This is the list of the game objects that are populating your scene**.
-The order do not really matter in 3D, but in 2D, this is important.
+The order does not really matter in 3D, but in 2D, this is important.

 <details class="details-e">
 <summary>Create game objects</summary>